This post reviews events in the news related to ADHD generic medication—as reported here at the ADHD Roller Coaster.

 Without Concerta’s sophisticated osmotic-release system (OROS™), it’s active ingredient (methylphenidate) operates more like a generic Ritalin pill.
 The abrupt start and stop can feel like a “Ritalin Roller Coaster.
 Concerta’s novel delivery system eliminated the ups and downs in a smooth sustained delivery over 6-12 hours.

 ADHD Roller Coaster readers and others followed through and filed their MedWatch complaints.
 In 2014, we won!
 (Victory!
 Concerta Generics downgraded.)

-The battle waged on a bit more.
-Mallinckrodt refused to accept the downgraded status—and threatened to sue the FDA.
+Mallinckrodt refused to accept the downgraded status, however, and threatened to sue the FDA.
+That went nowhere.

-For some time after, some consumers were still forced to accept them as generics.
-That is, these pharmacies weren’t playing by the rules.
+For some time after, some consumers were still forced to accept them as legitimately substitutable generics.
+That is, these pharmacies weren’t playing by the rules, to put it mildly.
 You can read the history in this post, where I also detail the difference between “true” and “authorized” generics: Consumer Q&A On Generic Concerta.

 The Trump administration named a venture capitalist as FDA chief, Scott Gottlieb, MD.
 During his short stint, he pushed through dozens of generics.

 Gottlieb scorned FDA scientists’ concerns that some generic makers were exploiting loopholes in FDA guidelines.
 These loopholes allowed drugs with bare-bones formulation to claim bioequivalence for drugs with sophisticated delivery systems.
 That included Concerta with its proprietary osmotic pump, Alza’s OROS.

 5. Bottle of Lies — “Big Generic” in 2019